PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 ## Introduction

-Grid component provides tools which allows you to build, manage and display your data tables.
+The Grid component provides tools that allow you to build, manage and display your data tables.
 The most important parts of Grid component are:

-* _Grid definition_ - defines structural information about grid.
+* _Grid definition_ - defines structural information about a grid.
-* _Grid data_ - stores data for grid.
+* _Grid data_ - stores data for a grid.
-* _Search criteria_ - stores sorting, pagination and filters data for grid.
+* _Search criteria_ - stores sorting, pagination and filters data for a grid.

 ## Grid definition

-This is the most fundamental part of Grid component.
-Grid definition stores structural information about your Grid that defines:
+This is the most fundamental part of the Grid component.
+A Grid definition stores structural information about your Grid that defines:

 * **Id** - unique id for Grid identification.
 It is used to dispatch hooks and identify Grid in other parts of the application.